patrik-drean/Katas_Library/README.md

 # Katas Library
 This readme contain varying katas to practice.
-Listed below each set of instructions is my own initial solution to the probelm.
+Listed below each set of instructions is my own initial solution to the problem.

 <h2>Unique Order</h2>
 <h3>Instructions</h3>